-The state of SEO landscape is in a constant change.
-Algorithmic updates, Content Quality and competition are all impacting on any given SEO approach.
+The state of on-page SEO landscape is in a constant change.
+Algorithmic updates, Content Quality and competition are all impacting on any given on-page SEO optimization approach.

 Not all Traffic sources are created equal though, more traffic doesn’t always mean more revenue.
 The same holds true for the keywords.

 There are a lot of factors that need to be taken into consideration when looking out for search queries that your target audience will search on Google.